tursodatabase/limbo/docs/internals.md

 ### Memory

-The `:memory` option in Limbo, is backed by an anonymous Memory Mapping to support persisting an in-memory database to disk.
+The `:memory` option in Limbo in unix, is backed by an anonymous Memory Mapping to support persisting an in-memory database to disk.
 You can set the `INITIAL_MEM_PAGES` enviroment flag to control how many pages are allocated on startup.